redhat-nfvpe/container-perf-tools/standalone-trafficgen/README.md

 To check the trafficgen status,
 `python client.py status`

-To get test result,
+To get the test result,
 `python client.py get-result`

 ## trafficgen client in other languages

 The trafficgen and client is programmed with Python.
-The trafficgen provides gRPC interface so other programming language can be used to control the trafficgen over gRPC.
+The trafficgen provides gRPC interface so other programming languages can be used to control the trafficgen over gRPC.

 The protocol buffer is defined in rpc.proto.
-When there is an update to this file, to generate python code,
+When there is an update to this file, to re-generate python code,
 `python -m grpc_tools.protoc -I. --python_out=. --grpc_python_out=. rpc.proto`

 Other language have their own tool for code generation.